niltonpaes/php_template_crud_api/README.md

 # PHP Rest API Template - CRUD

-This is a template for a PHP Rest API that provides CRUD operations in PHP and MySQL based on a CODEOFANINJA (codeofaninja.com) tutorial.
+This is a template for a PHP Rest API that provides CRUD operations in PHP and MySQL.

 ## Some hightlights: